Travelers and Visitors

-The MIT campus is closed to the public through May 4, in accordance with Governor Charlie Baker’s Covid-19 stay-at-home advisory.
+The MIT campus is closed to the public until further notice.

 - K-12 student programs: MIT will not host or sponsor any in-person K-12 student programming during the summer of 2020.
 Remote programming is encouraged.
 This guidance does not apply to programs working exclusively with adults in the K-12 sector, such as teacher training.